The Banking of the Future

 Contovista’s multibanking solution offers a fast, seamless entry into the world of Open Banking and Open Finance.
 Multibanking in conjunction with the PFM financial cockpit opens up additional forward-looking features.

 Entering the digital world of Open Finance brings with it a whole range of key benefits.
 What’s more, multibanking is an ideal use case for the implementation of hands-on Open Banking.
-The added value for customers is clear, as they can also manage their accounts from other banks in the institution’s e-banking system – having this overview makes managing their finances better and easier.
+The added value for customers is clear, as they can also manage their accounts from other banks in the institution’s digital banking system – having this overview makes managing their finances better and easier.

 In turn, banks can use the offering to expand their special position as a main bank that supports customers as a reliable partner in their everyday lives.
 Multibanking enables banks to create more touchpoints and retain customers by offering them additional services and products.
 Such a customer-centric approach is a major advantage when competing with mobile challenger banks.